Quick Answer: The Fleet Manager’s Rule of Thumb

 The Marketing Trap: Peak Amps

 Peak Amps represent the absolute maximum current a jump starter can discharge in a microscopic burst—often just a few milliseconds.
-While this sounds impressive, an internal combustion engine requires sustained current to overcome the mechanical resistance of the pistons, the viscosity of cold oil, and the "parasitic draw" of the vehicle's own flat battery.
+However, an internal combustion engine requires sustained current (3–10 seconds) to overcome mechanical resistance and oil viscosity.

 The Capacity Math: A Heuristic for Stored Fleets

-- Gasoline Engines: 400–500 CCA equivalent per liter of displacement.
+- Gasoline Engines: ~500 CCA equivalent per liter.

-- Diesel Engines: 600–800 CCA equivalent per liter of displacement (due to higher compression ratios).
+- Diesel Engines: ~800 CCA equivalent per liter (due to high-compression glow plug loads).

 | Engine Displacement | Baseline Requirement (Gas) | Deep Discharge Requirement | Rationale |